byjg/php-rest-reference-architecture/docs/getting_started_02_add_new_field.md

 ## Updating the REST Controller

-We just need to allow the rest receive the new field.
-If we don't do it the API will throw an error.
+We just need to allow the rest to receive the new field.
+If we don't do it, the API will throw an error.

 Open the file: `src/Rest/ExampleCrudRest.php` and add the attribute `status` to method `postExampleCrud()`: